Microservices: Complexities

 The architecture introduces additional complexity and new problems to deal with, such as latency, message format design, backup/availability/consistency (BAC), load balancing and fault tolerance.
 All of these problems have to be addressed at scale.
 The complexity of a monolithic application does not disappear if it is re-implemented as a set of microservices.
 Some of the complexity gets translated into operational complexity.
-Other places where the complexity manifests itself are increased network traffic and resulting in slower performance.
+Other places where the complexity manifests itself are increased network traffic and slower performance.
 Also, an application made up of any number of microservices has a larger number of interface points to access its respective ecosystem, which increases the architectural complexity.
 Various organizing principles (such as hypermedia as the engine of application state (HATEOAS), interface and data model documentation captured via Swagger, etc.) have been applied to reduce the impact of such additional complexity.